eweitnauer/svg-erase/README.md

 An eraser tool for SVG written in javascript.

 The main method is in erase.js.
 It will handle polylines for the drawings and a polyline with a radius for the eraser path.

-Open the index.html file in your browser and drag with your mouse / finger on the svg to see it in action!
+Clone to your computer, open the index.html file in your browser and drag with your mouse / finger on the svg to see it in action!

 Uses the great [d3.js](https://github.com/mbostock/d3) library from Mike Bostock.